UKHackspaceFoundation/website/README.md

 copy should be automatically reloaded.

 If you `Ctrl+c` the process, it'll stop the containers.
-If you run `docker-compose down`, it'll destroy the containers *along with your development database*.
+If you run `docker compose down`, it'll destroy the containers *along with your development database*.

 Any emails sent by the app will be printed to the console.